TadiT7/treble_experimentations_wiki/Moto-G5S.md

 # Moto G5S

-Suitable for daily usage, on both Android 9 and 10
+Suitable for daily usage, on Android 9, 10, and 11

 ## Steps to install